The holiday season is near, joy is in the air. The most wonderful time of the year calls for Top 5 Christmas movies of all time, let’s begin.

 Some consider this to not be a Christmas movie, they are simply haters that this turned out to be one of the greatest films ever.

 The plot follows NYPD officer John Mcclane played by Bruce Willis, who puts on a show.
-From there, the film is set during Christmas Eve, when McClane travels to Los Angeles to reconcile with his wife, who is attending a holiday party at Nakatomi Plaza.
+From there, the film is set on Christmas Eve, when McClane travels to Los Angeles to reconcile with his wife, who is attending a holiday party at Nakatomi Plaza.
 However, things take an unexpected turn when a group of German terrorists, led by Hans Gruber one of the best cinematic villains ever, takes over the building and holds everyone hostage.
 McClane, who happens to be separated from the group at the time of the takeover, finds himself in the right place at the right time, and must use his wits and resourcefulness to stop the terrorists, save the hostages, and take down Gruber’s crew, all while navigating the Christmas chaos.
-Definitely a fun watch, would highly recommend.
+Definitely a fun watch, would highly recommend it.

 3) The Polar Express (2004)